naschidaniel/spatialMOS/README.md

 ## Changelog

-- 2020-06-23 added https certificates via letsenctryp to nginx configuration
+- 2020-06-23 added https certificates via Let´s Encrypt to nginx configuration
 - 2020-06-18 nginx configuration for moses.tirol
 - 2020-06-16 Landing page set up for moses.tirol
 - 2020-06-16 Productive use of fabric commands with crontab